jnf/run-you-a-conference-for-great-good/peopleops.md

     - Exact details of participation TBD
     - More discussion needed, but we know we would like them to be involved

-Etc. These look like _notes,_ and they are, but they're notes about _decisions_.
+Etc. These look like _notes_, and they are, but they're notes about _decisions_.
 By attaching names to these notes/decisions, we can introduce some accountability.
 I'm a volunteer and if I couldn't get our CFP software up and running by 3/7, no one is gonna fire me.
 But it will be something we have to talk about at the next meeting.
 I will feel some obligation to put in the time to get it done; it's in my nature.
 Put my name on a task and I feel some ownership.
 It's outcome is attached to my sense of accomplishment, and I don't want to let my co-organizers down.

 ### Empower People, Especially First-Time Organizers
 As a signatory on the bank account and the LLC, I became a bottleneck and pressure point on a lot of decisions.
 If it involved money, it would eventually have to filter through me and I was perceived as having a kind of implicit veto.
 If I disagreed with something, I could just not write the check, effectively disenfranchising my co-organizers and devaluing their efforts.
 This was especially daunting for first-time organizers.